Jeremy Allen White: 2022–present: The Bear and film roles

 In 2023, White portrayed wrestler Kerry Von Erich in the biographical sports film The Iron Claw.
 In preparation for the role, White was trained by professional wrestler Chavo Guerrero.
 His performance earned him positive reviews, with The Hindu calling it "riveting", and Rolling Stone calling him "a hell of an actor".

 In January 2024, White became a global ambassador for Calvin Klein underwear.
 For its online campaign, he wore the brand's Spring 2024 men's underwear collection, and the advertisement generated $12.7 million in media impact value in less than 48 hours.
 In August, White's second campaign with the brand was released, with him wearing the Fall and Winter 2024 collection.

-In 2025, White starred as Bruce Springsteen in the biopic Deliver Me from Nowhere, written and directed by Scott Cooper.
-Based upon the eponymous book by Warren Zanes, the film will chronicle Springsteen's journey towards completing his 1982 album Nebraska.
-White learned to play the guitar for the role, using a 1955 Gibson J-200 guitar that Springsteen had given him.
+In 2025, White starred as musician Bruce Springsteen in the biopic Springsteen: Deliver Me from Nowhere, written and directed by Scott Cooper.
+Based upon the eponymous book by Warren Zanes, the film chronicles Springsteen's journey toward completing his 1982 album, Nebraska.
+White took vocal lessons and learned to play the guitar for the role, using a 1955 Gibson J-200 guitar that Springsteen had given him.
+On making the film, White said: "I never felt like I could necessarily pat myself on the back in any way.
+It was ongoing.
+I'm visiting Bruce at a very strange, lonely, sad time in his life so I tried to stay as close to those sorts of feelings as I could.
+The process of making the movie wasn’t for me one of joy necessarily.
+I wouldn't allow myself to feel like I ever got it because so much of this story and period is about a kind of doubt and fear and the future."

-He will also join the cast of the 2026 Star Wars film The Mandalorian and Grogu as Rotta the Hutt.
+In 2026, White starred as Rotta the Hutt in the Star Wars film The Mandalorian and Grogu, having taken the part due to a lack of prior voice work and also wanting to make something his children could watch.

+The fifth and final season of The Bear was confirmed in July 2025, and principal filming took place in Chicago from January to March.
+On June 25, 2026, the fifth season premiered.
+The series ran for 47 episodes, of which White appeared in 43.

+Upcoming

-In September 2025, White was announced to star as Wall Street Journal reporter Jeff Horwitz in The Social Reckoning, Aaron Sorkin's sequel to The Social Network (2010).
-In May 2025, it was annouced that White would be joining Austin Butler in the A24 film Enemies.
+Later in 2026, White will appear as Wall Street Journal reporter Jeff Horwitz in The Social Reckoning, Aaron Sorkin's sequel to The Social Network (2010).
+White will also co-star opposite Austin Butler in the A24 thriller film Enemies.
+He will begin filming The Painted Bride, directed by Jeremiah Zagar, in August 2026 in Poland.